 Now it is important to note here that Jesus had not calmed the storm as He had on another occasion when He was sleeping in the boat.
 He walked to them while the storm raged around Him.

 The disciples see Jesus and believe it is a ghost, until Jesus reassures them that it is truly Him.

-But rather than simply believe this miracle working Messiah was there with them in the midst of the storm, Peter (oh it’s always you Peter) wants proof.
-He tells Jesus that if it is really Him, allow him to walk on the water to Him.
+But rather than simply believe this miracle working Messiah was there with them in the midst of the storm, Peter (oh it is always you, Peter) wants proof.
+He tells Jesus that if it is really Him, allow him to walk on top of the water to Him.

 Jesus grants his request.